aowss/al-muwatta/README.md

 - right-indent the list,
 - add some styles.

-The [Localization and numbering attributes](https://docs.asciidoctor.org/asciidoc/latest/attributes/document-attributes-ref/#builtin-attributes-i18n) are used to using arabic-indic numbers for footnotes, tables, ... and to set Arabic titles for ToC, ...
+The [Localization and numbering attributes](https://docs.asciidoctor.org/asciidoc/latest/attributes/document-attributes-ref/#builtin-attributes-i18n) are set to use arabic-indic numbers for footnotes, tables, ... and to set Arabic titles for ToC, ...

 ## EPUB 3